Transmission Line Architecture

 Voice Coil Thermal Path

 Establishes continuous passive airflow across the voice coil gap and pole piece, driven by cone excursion.
-Reduces VC temperature rise and thermal compression.
-Active in eTL1™, eTL1+™, DTL™, and TTL™.
+Reduces voice coil temperature rise and thermal compression without active cooling.
+Expands sustained power handling by up to 105W.

 Extended driver service life